levimarkmuigai/levimarkmuigai/README.md

 ## 👋 About Me

 Hello!
 I'm Levi Mark Muigai, an aspiring backend developer with a strong passion for coding.
-I'm currently honing my skills in Java, C#, and related web technologies through personal projects and continuous learning.
+I'm currently honing my skills in Java, Go, JavaScript and related web technologies through personal projects and continuous learning.
 I’m excited to collaborate, learn, and grow as I build my career in software development.

 ---

-## 🛠 Tech Stack

-### Languages
-- **Java**
-- **C#**
-- **JavaScript**

 ### 🧰 Languages and Tools